cubangnocchi/Pro001/README.md

-﻿# DOWN STAIRS, BUNKER
+﻿# ⚙ DOWN STAIRS, BUNKER '-_

 > **by Cuban Gnocchi Games 🥟**

 > Nuclear winter is hard, let's see if getting inside that bunker will help...
-**DOWN STAIRS, BUNKER** is a multiplayer game where you and your friends will have to explore, try to survive, and arrive at the next level in a procedurally generated bunker built like a maze full of puzzle-like challenges where teamwork is needed.
+**DOWN STAIRS, BUNKER** is a multiplayer game where you and your friends will have to explore, survive, and try to arrive at the next level in a procedurally generated bunker built like a maze full of puzzle-like challenges where teamwork is needed.

-## How to run it:
+## ⏩How to run it:
 > ⚠️ *Currently in development; there is nothing to run yet.*
 >
 > *A testing version is **coming soon**, very soon.*